-For U.S. policymakers, a general question is how to integrate China's activities in the Arctic into the overall equation of U.S.-China relations, and whether and how, in U.S. policymaking, to link China's activities in the Arctic to its activities in other parts of the world.
-One specific question concerns potential areas for U.S.-Chinese cooperation in the Arctic.
-Another specific question could be whether to impose punitive costs on China in the Arctic for unwanted actions that China takes elsewhere.
+potential areas for U.S.-Chinese cooperation in the Arctic.
+Other observers view the Arctic as emerging arena of U.S.-China strategic competition.
+A specific question could be whether to impose punitive costs on China in the Arctic for unwanted actions that China takes elsewhere.
 As one potential example of such a cost-imposing action, U.S. policymakers could consider moving to suspend China's observer status on the Arctic Council as a punitive cost-imposing measure for unwanted Chinese actions in the South China Sea.
-As mentioned earlier, in a May 6, 2019 speech in Finland, Secretary of State Pompeo stated (emphasis added):
+As mentioned earlier, in a May 6, 2019, speech in Finland, Secretary of State Pompeo stated (emphasis added)